nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 *(Activity diagram to be inserted)*

-#### Delete Food by tag.
+#### Delete Foods by tag(s).

 **Overview**
-The delete by tag feature is meant to be delete all the food by the specified tags.
+The Delete by tag feature is meant to be delete all the food by the specified tags.

 The following UML diagram shows `Tag` and its associated class.